Netflix/OpenVPCal/README.md

   <tr>
    <td><code>4.
 LOAD PATCHES ON YOUR MEDIA PLAYER</code>
    </td>
-   <td>Load the calibration patches on your media player, and <strong>bypass any colour transform</strong>, as the calibration patches are already at the target color space.
-If you have exported EXRs, ensure only to apply the required EOTF transform (eg. from Linear Rec 2020 to ST2084-Rec2020, <strong>do not apply transforms that will modify the color of the charts from the target primaries</strong>.
+   <td>Load the calibration patches on your media player, and <strong>bypass any colour transform</strong>, as the calibration patches are already at the target colour space.
+If you have exported EXRs, ensure only to apply the required EOTF transform (eg. from Linear Rec 2020 to ST2084-Rec2020, <strong>do not apply transforms that will modify the colour of the charts from the target primaries</strong>.
 Make sure the patches play correctly, with no frame blending or loop playback.
    </td>
   </tr>
   <tr>